OSHA News Release - (Archived) Table of Contents|

 # # #

-(Editor's Note: See attached fact sheet for Summary of Citations
+(Editor's Note: See attached fact sheet for Summary of Citations and Proposed Penalties)

 The news release text is on the Internet World Wide Web at

 Information on this news release will be made available to sensory

 Voice phone: 202-219-8151.